 My Personal Story of Adoption

-It was a cool spring morning and two women were both anxiously waiting for a life-changing event.
-One waiting by the phone for the call that would finally tell her that a baby had been born, the other waiting to give birth to the child that she would be forbidden to keep.
-The first woman, full of hope, at last, as she looked forward to becoming a mother while the other mother sank into deep despair knowing that she would soon loose her baby.
+It was a cool spring morning, and two women were both anxiously waiting for a life-changing event.
+One waiting for the call that would finally tell her that a baby had been born, the other waiting to give birth to the child that she would be forbidden to keep.
+The first woman, full of hope, at last she looked forward to becoming a mother.
+The other mother sinking into deep despair knowing that she would soon lose her baby.
 Strangers, with only one phone call and a promise between them, their lives would become intricately intertwined forever more.

-It was 7:52 a.m. on a foggy May morning when Maryellen gave birth to her baby.
-Only 15 years old and in 9th grade she had the womb of an adult, the experience of giving birth and becoming a mother.
-“It’s a girl” she heard the doctor say.
-Then, just that quickly before she could even hold her baby or count her toes, her baby girl was swept out of the room.
+It was 7:52 a.m. on a foggy May morning when Maryellen gave birth.
+Only 15 years old she had the experience of becoming a mother.
+“It’s a girl,” she heard the doctor say.
+Then just that quickly, before she could even hold her baby or count her toes, her baby girl was swept out of the room.

 Shrouded in shame and secrecy, “Baby Girl B” was born.
-In a flash her whole world disrupted, separated from her mother, her provider, her protector, everything that she knew up until that moment, she laid quietly in the hospital bassinet alone without the familiarity of her mother’s scent, or the familiar sound of her voice, she waited to see what would happen next.
-Too well accustomed to the unexpected, Baby Girl B already experienced a world of hunger and homeless, of the harsh realities of the world, of random sex for love, of not being wanted and of being a mistake.
+In a flash her whole world disrupted, separated from her mother, her provider, her protector, everything that she had known up until that moment.
+She laid quietly in the hospital bassinet alone without the familiarity of her mother’s scent or the sound of her voice.
+She waited to see what would happen next.
+Too well accustomed to the unexpected, Baby Girl B had experienced the harsh realities of hunger and homeless, of random sex for love, of being a mistake.
 She already knew that survival required taking what you could when it was there to take, but not expecting it to be there again.

 Maryellen and her baby girl had been through a lot in their nine months together, each surviving a terrible ordeal.
-At 14, Maryellen was a little girl who looked and acted more like a woman than a child.
-Late at night, she would sneak out her bedroom window to get away from the chaos of her abusive alcoholic home.
-She and her girlfriends traveled by bus to the USO on Main Street or to the docks in Long Beach to visit the sailors.
-Attractive and maturely built, the sailors paid attention, making her feel special, wanted and loved.
-She needed to feel loved and she found it in the arms of young sailors.
+At 14, Maryellen was a little girl who looked more like a woman than a child.
+Late at night, she would sneak out her bedroom window to get away from the chaos of her abusive, alcoholic home.
+She and her girlfriends spent time on the ships that were docked in Long Beach.
+Attractive and maturely built the sailors paid attention making her feel special, wanted and loved.
+She needed to feel loved, and she found it in the arms of young sailors.

 Months went by before the authorities found Maryellen and her unborn child.
-Transported back to L.A., they were taken to Juvenile Hall.
+Transported back to Los Angeles, she was held at Juvenile Hall.
 Visibly pregnant by this time, Maryellen’s mother fainted when she laid eyes upon her pregnant daughter.
 Her father became enraged as he looked at her swollen belly.
-Fear filled Maryellen as she was taken home and held hostage and confined to her room for the duration of her pregnancy.
-On occasion she was allowed in the backyard when the sheets were washed and hung on the close line.
-She would walk between the hanging sheets and talk to the baby that she would not be able to keep.
+Fear filled Maryellen as she was taken home and held hostage, confined to her bedroom for the duration of her pregnancy.
+On occasion she was allowed in the backyard where the clean sheets hung on the close line.
+There she could talk to the baby that she would not be allowed to keep.
 Maryellen and her unborn baby spent several months like this and although not an ideal environment, they were together.
 Baby safe within her womb where she was nurtured and growing within.

 My Birth and Delivery

-On the eve of my delivery, there was no family in the hospital waiting room to greet me, no one looking forward to my arrival, no one to support and congratulate my new mother.
+On the eve of my delivery, there was no family in the hospital waiting room to greet me.
+No one looking forward to my arrival, no one to support and congratulate my new mother.
 Maryellen’s father had already warned her of what he would do to her if she tried to bring the baby home.
-Her mother had wanted to give the baby to a Maryellen’s great aunt and uncle.
-But at 15, Maryellen’s maternal instincts were strong and she knew that she would do anything to protect her baby from the abuse that she suffered from that uncle and so she choose to give her baby to strangers.
+Her mother wanted to give the baby to Maryellen’s great aunt and uncle.
+But at 15, Maryellen’s maternal instincts were strong, and she knew that she would do anything to protect her baby from the abuse that she suffered from that uncle, and so she choose to give her baby to strangers.

 Not with her first mother long enough to officially be given a name, she would only be known as “Baby Girl B”.
-Maryellen however secretly named her baby Marcella, but that was a secret that she would carry alone and within, for the rest of her life.
-For the rest of Baby Girl B’s life, her identity would be shrouded in secrecy, her birth certificate sealed in shame.
+Secretly Maryellen named her baby Marcella.
+A secret that she would carry alone.
+For the rest of her baby’s life, her birth certificate and identity were sealed in secrecy and shame.

-Dorian and Harold decided that they would take the baby, even with a hole in her heart, knowing that they would do whatever was medically possible to fix the baby girl’s heart.
+Dorian and Harold decided to take the baby, even with a hole in her heart, knowing that they would do whatever was medically possible to fix the baby’s heart.
 They did not understand that they could not fix the psychological hole that she carried within her heart, no matter what they did.
-For that hole was the symbol of the profound loss that she suffered at birth, from the separation from the mother that created, carried and birthed her.
+For that hole was the product of the profound loss that she suffered at birth, from the separation from the mother that created, carried and birthed her.
 There was no way to make that hole disappear.

-That night across town, Dorian and Harold lay in their bed, anticipating picking up their baby in the morning.
+That night Dorian and Harold lay in their bed anticipating picking up their baby in the morning.
 They were happy, thrilled but also frightened and apprehensive.
-Would the teenage girl really give them her baby?
-How would they live the next six months filled with such anxiety until the adoption was finalized?
-What if the teenage mother changed her mind and want the baby back?
+Would the teenage girl really give her baby to them?
+How would they manage the next six months until the adoption was finalized?
+What if the teenage mother changed her mind and wanted the baby back?

-That night they decided to name the baby Tracy Lynn.
+They decided to name the baby Tracy Lynn.
 It was a name to honor Dorian’s great-grandmother and Harold’s favorite grandmother.
 Their baby would be the first grandchild and great grandchild in the family.
 They joyously told the family how they were honoring the name of family members, but Dorian’s grandmother did not approve of the name.
-She said that that name should be reserved for a child who was born into the family and so in that moment Dorian and Harold had their first experience of feeling like, “only adoptive parents” and reliving the shame of being unable to conceive.
+She said that that name should be reserved for a child who was born into the family.
+For the first time, but not the last, they had the experience of being, “only adoptive parents” and feeling the shame of being unable to conceive.

-In the morning they left for the hospital, Dorian, Harold and Dorian’s mother.
-In and out of the hospital as quickly as they could, they felt more like baby snatchers than new parents.
-Reeling from the experience, Dorian handed the baby to her mother in the back seat of the car as they headed home.
+In the morning Dorian, Harold and Dorian’s mother, left for the hospital.
+In and out as quickly as they could, they felt more like baby snatchers than new parents.
+Reeling from the experience, Dorian handed the baby to her mother in the back seat of the car as they drove home.
 After experiencing Dorian’s anxiety, Baby Girl B relaxed in the arms of her new grandmother.
-A grandmother who she would share a deep and cherished relationship with for all of their years together.
+A grandmother with whom she would share a deep and cherished relationship for all their years together.

 Searching and Longing

-The search for her baby took off when she accompanied her mother and grandmother to the family OB-GYN for their annual exams.
+The search for her baby truly began when she accompanied her mother and grandmother to the family doctor for their annual exams.
 It had been this doctor who had arranged the baby’s adoption.
-Knowing that there was information on the identity of the adoptive parents in her medical file, she waited for the right minute.
-The doctor had gone into an exam room to see another patient, the nurse left the front desk, and Maryellen went behind the counter and took her file out.
-Quickly she scanned the pages and there in black and white, were the names of the “prospective adopting couple.”
-She memorized it.
-Not a second later, the nurse came back and started to yell at her.
+Knowing that there was information on the identity of the adoptive parents in her medical file, she waited for the right moment.
+The doctor went into an exam room with a patient, the nurse left the front desk.
+Maryellen was alone in the office.
+Hastily she went behind the counter and took out her file.
+She scanned the pages and there in black and white, were the names of the, “prospective adopting couple.”
+She memorized their names.
+A moment later, the nurse came back and started to yell.
 The doctor emerged and became irate.
-Her mother and grandmother began screaming.
-The office was ignited with emotion.
-Maryellen left with the information imprinted on her mind but she needed more.
-Late one night, her friends from the streets broke into the office and took her file.
-Now she had all of the information that she needed, she knew where to go to find her baby.
+Her mother and grandmother screamed.
+The office was ignited with emotion, but Maryellen left with the names imprinted in her mind.
+Later realizing that she needed more information, her friends from the streets broke into the doctor’s office and took her file.
+Now she had all the information that she needed; she knew where to go to find her baby.

 The Consequences of Profound Loss-How Adoption Has Affected All of Our Lives

-The daughter that Maryellen kept, Karen Lynn, was also born in May and she looked very much like the first daughter.
+The second daughter, Karen Lynn was born in the same month as her first daughter.
+She looked very much like the first daughter.
 The birth of another girl and the resemblance between them was far too overwhelming for Maryellen and she painfully avoided handling and caring for her new baby girl.
-Feeling rejection from her mother throughout her childhood, it was not until I reunited with the family and my siblings learned of my existence that Karen was finally able to make sense of the relationship that she had with her mother.
-Much of the damage from those years was too deep to heal as Karen had given up on wanting her mother and was more closely bonded to her primary parent attachment, her father.
+Feeling rejection from her mother throughout her childhood, it was not until I reunited with the family and my siblings learned of my existence that my sister was finally able to make sense of the relationship that she had with her mother.
+Unfortunately, much of the damage from those years was already too deep to fully heal.

 Thoughts & Reflections